Christian Slater: 2000–present: Television roles, Mr. Robot

-Since 2000 Slater has mixed TV work with leading roles in mainly lower budget films, along with supporting roles in a few mainstream productions.
+Since 2000, Slater has mixed TV work with leading roles in mainly lower budget films, along with supporting roles in a few mainstream productions.
 He appeared in the successful The West Wing and Alias TV series.
 He was also part of Hollywood films, including Bobby and 3000 Miles to Graceland.
-He has also worked as a voice-over artist in productions, including the character of 'Pips' in the successful Australian animated film FernGully: The Last Rainforest, The Adventures of Jimmy Neutron: Boy Genius, and TV documentaries, including Prehistoric Planet and Dinosaur Planet.
+He has also worked as a voice-over artist in productions, including the character of 'Pips' in the successful Australian-American animated film FernGully: The Last Rainforest, Jet Fusion in an episode of The Adventures of Jimmy Neutron: Boy Genius, and narrating TV documentaries, including Prehistoric Planet and Dinosaur Planet.
 Slater also voiced the character John Watson a.k.a.
 "Wonko the Sane" in BBC Radio 4's production of The Hitchhiker's Guide to the Galaxy.

 Slater starred in the television series My Own Worst Enemy in 2008 and The Forgotten in 2009.
-In 2011 he co-starred in the action film The River Murders, with Ray Liotta and Ving Rhames.
+In 2011, he co-starred in the action film The River Murders, with Ray Liotta and Ving Rhames.
 Also in 2011, he starred in the television series, Breaking In, which ran for two seasons.
-Slater co-starred with Ving Rhames in the film Soldiers of Fortune (2012), and in the Sylvester Stallone action thriller Bullet to the Head (2013), directed by Walter Hill.
+Slater co-starred with Rhames again in the film Soldiers of Fortune (2012), and in the Sylvester Stallone action thriller Bullet to the Head (2013), directed by Walter Hill.
 He co-starred in the 2014 television series, Mind Games, which was cancelled after five episodes were aired.
 He was part of the ensemble in Lars von Trier's controversial film, Nymphomaniac.

 In October 2014, Slater signed on for his title role in the television series on USA Network Mr. Robot.
 Slater plays a computer hacker, "Mr. Robot," who recruits Rami Malek's character, Elliot, into Slater's band of hackers called fsociety.
 The series premiered on June 24, 2015, and concluded in 2019 with its fourth season.
 For his performance, he earned the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film in 2016, with additional nominations in 2017 and 2018.